sabhiram/sabhiram.github.io/_drafts/2018-06-21-using_python_generators_with_go.md

 X = 3
 ```

-To recap, we have successfully executed a C `printf` invoked from `golang`.
+At this point, have successfully executed a C `printf` invoked from `golang`.

 ### Embedding the python interpreter

 Note: Assuming that we are using Python2.7.

-The first modification required to our simple cgo example is to `#include <python2.7/Python.h>`, and in order to do so we also must tell the linker that we intend to link against the python2.7 libraries.
+The first modification required to our simple cgo example is to `#include <python2.7/Python.h>`.
+To do so, we also must tell the linker that we intend to link against the python2.7 libraries.
 Using the C/Python API also requires the calling code to initialize and cleanup the python interpreter (as well as correctly reference count objects).

 ```golang
 // File: simple_py.go